 The CDU Outcomes Assessment Committee meets three times a year to assess targeted program outcomes based on specific assignments and course grades, and to address the course and program revisions that need to be made.
-This committee develops rubrics that correspond to degree outcomes for the juried assessments, and suggests criteria to be used in student and program assessment and other surveys that assess alumni, faculty, and in the near future, even the CDU Board.
+This committee develops rubrics that correspond to degree outcomes for the juried assessments, and suggests criteria to be used in student and program assessment and other surveys that assess alumni, faculty, and the CDU Board.

 Institutional Outcomes as the basis of Program Assessment